microsoft/Trieste/samples/infix/beyond-infix.md

 ```

 This action follows the same template as the arithmetic operators already in the language.
-No context or complex logic is used here; subequent passes will make sense of what these commas mean.
+No context or complex logic is used here; subsequent passes will make sense of what these commas mean.

 As an aside on adding more token types, we find that defining more token types with specific syntactic meaning leads to clearer programs.
 In principle, it would be possible to re-use the `Tuple` token and not introduce an additional definition, but this would make the implementation's behavior less clear.
-Not only might commas be used outside of tuples (imagine adding C-style function calls with comma-separated arguments to Infix!), but re-using a token weakens Trieste's patterns, fuzzing, and well-formedness facilities.
+Not only might commas be used outside tuples (imagine adding C-style function calls with comma-separated arguments to Infix!), but re-using a token weakens Trieste's patterns, fuzzing, and well-formedness facilities.

 Changing something from one token type to another is easily monitored using well-formedness definitions, and can be easily detected using patterns.
 Using the same token type to mean multiple things, especially when it means one thing in the input of a pass and another in the pass's output, opens us up to confusing situations.